-If you’re self-employed or a small business owner, you have to take on multiple roles to make sure everything runs smoothly.
+If you’re self-employed, run a small company or own a one-person business, you have to take on multiple roles to make sure everything runs smoothly.
 From doing tax returns to attracting new customers through marketing, you become a master of all trades!

 To help lighten the load, here are some of the tools, tips and tricks that enable small businesses to thrive.
 Implement these into your business’ plans and processes if you haven’t already, to set yourself up for success.

 You may often find yourself working on the go.
 There are thousands of mobile apps that will not only allow you to do this, but that will also streamline the way you complete your tasks.